samsquire/ideas4/README.md

 # 572. Nested REPL, see state changes

-When I write assembly
+When I write assembly it would be nice to see the stack and registers at any line.

 # 573. Uniform access protocol

 Imagine I could write a simultaneous `file` and `binary` structure that was network ready for server driven protocols.

-# 574. Behaviour database
+# 574. Behaviour databaset

 Store behaviours and state machines in a database and query over runnable behaviours.